ks2labs/test_dl_parttime/README.md

 <img src="./ks2labsRheader-03.jpg">

-# Welcome to k2slabs Test Challenge!
+# Welcome to ks2labs Test Challenge!

-In the `data/` you will see compressed numpy zip files, this is observed data from particle interaction simulations.
+In the `data/` folder you will see compressed numpy zip files, this is observed data from particle interaction simulations.
 Check file [`my_submission.py`](./my_submission.py) before starting.
 You aim is to:
 1. Train three neural networks for the three datasets and submit `test_y.npz` for each dataset.
 In each case, create a validation split of 10% from the training set.
 2. Write a trainer script / notebook for us to check your code.
 In case of script it should be callable from CLI like `$python train.py <something>.npz`